Jay4869/Data-Science/Books & Notes/Notes/Deep Learning Concepts.md

 However, RELU is that if you have a value less than 0, that neuron is dead, and the gradient passed back is 0, meaning that during back-propagation, you will have 0 gradient being passed back if you had a value less than 0.
 An alternative is Leaky RELU, which gives some gradient for values less than 0 in order to solve dead neuron issue and speed up. (it helps keep off-diagonal entries of the Fisher information matrix small)

+### Batch Normalization
+The process of standardizing and rescaling data is for each input variable per mini-batch.
+It’s a pre-processing step to eliminate data redundancy.
+Often, data comes in, and you get the same information in different formats.
+In these cases, you should rescale values to fit into a particular range, reducing the training time and achieving better convergence.

 ## Optimizer in Deep Learning
 **SGD Momentum**: Momentum accelerates SGD to solve poor conditioning of the Hessian matrix and vairance in SGD.
 We introduce a variable that is the direction and speed at which the parameteres move through the parameter space.
 The momentum is set to an exponentially decaying average of the negative gradient.